How to file an advance notice and deposit a one-off guarantee

 When you enter the consignor’s excise duty number, MyTax will automatically fill in the consignor’s other details.
 If the products are not moved under the EMCS and you do not enter an excise duty number, you must fill in the consignor’s details yourself.

 Enter the product group and volume of the product that is to be received or imported.
-Check the product groups in the tax rate tables for each excise duty (available in Finnish and Swedish, link to Finnish).
+Check the product groups in the tax rate tables for each excise duty.
 Also check the volume unit from the table.

 Enter the product volume of the alcohol or alcoholic beverage, as well as its percentage of alcohol content by volume as appropriate.